 WeAreDevelopers is Europe’s leading job platform where you can position yourself as a leader within the developer community today.
 As an employer, you can use WeAreDevelopers to post job ads, create a developer-focused online employer branding page, join events and much more.

 We also regularly supply you with useful tips and tricks (like this article) on how to land candidates.
 Get in touch with us under [email protected] for your first free consultation on how to position your brand on WeAreDevelopers and start working towards being recognized as a leading company in the developer community today.

-WeAreDevelopers provides developers with opportunities that enrich their lives and is currently Europe’s #1 leading platform that connects developers with opportunities.
-Our platform is specifically designed for developers, which is why developers choose us.
+WeAreDevelopers provides developers with opportunities that enrich their lives and is currently Europe’s #1 leading developer community.
+Our job board is specifically designed for developers, which is why developers choose us.